 Step 5: Catching the Waves

-Turn the base over, and use two screws to connect each of the disposable grill trays to the back of the antenna.
-These will act as a reflector, sending the signal back to our antenna.
+Turn the base over and screw each disposable grill tray to the back of the antenna, two screws each.
+These act as a reflector, collecting the signal for your antenna.

-The Balun is the interface to the TV, so you might want to think ahead and make sure it’s correctly positioned for connecting and reconnecting a coax cable in an enclosed space.
+The Balun is the interface to the TV.
+Think ahead and make sure it’s correctly positioned for connecting and reconnecting a coax cable in an enclosed space.
 Soldering the Balun will make the connection permanent, but if you’re unsure about this, take a look at our soldering starter guide first.

 Congratulations, you’ve built a HDTV antenna using household parts!

-You’ve build the antenna—now is the time to try it out!
+You’ve built the antenna—now is the time to try it out!

 I found that placing the antenna on a table and slowly positioning it in line with the existing roof antenna produced great results.
-It’s a case of whatever works for you and your surroundings, but I was blown away by just how well this worked.
+It’s a case of whatever works for you and your surroundings.

 The final step is to mount your DIY antenna.
 How you do this will depend on your location and the local signal strength.

 For instance, if your home can receive a good, strong signal, you might place the antenna in your attic space.
 Standard reception, however, will probably require you to mount the antenna on a pole.

 You Built a HDTV Antenna With Pocket Money